 The above training prepares you for HIPAA certification of:

 - Certified HIPAA Privacy Expert (CHPE)

 Continuing Education Requirements After Getting Certified:

-Once a year all students will have to go through one hour of update course which will include relevant regulation changes and other OCR/HHS activities on compliance and enforcement.
+Once a year all students will have to go through one hour of an update course (normal cost $99) which will include relevant regulation changes and other OCR/HHS activities on compliance and enforcement.

-To maintain your certification, you will continue taking update courses when they are released.
-You will receive a new certificate when your certificate will expire if you have taken all required update courses.
-You will NOT be required to take any test if you have taken the update courses regularly.
+To maintain your HIPAA certification, you will continue taking updated courses when they are released.
+You will receive a new certificate when your certificate will expire if you have taken all required updated courses.
+You will NOT be required to take any test if you have taken the updated courses regularly.

 Certificate for Continuing Education Credits: